rodolfo-mora/vault-cli/README.md

 1. **Token management**: Use appropriate token policies with minimal required permissions
 2. **Network security**: Ensure Vault communication is over HTTPS in production
 3. **File permissions**: Be mindful of file permissions on encrypted output
+4. **Container security**: When using Docker, avoid mounting sensitive directories

 ## Error Handling